 Pool swimming for rehabilitation is slow and controlled to allow the animal to increase their range of movement of stiff joints and muscles.
 Pool swims are completely non weight bearing which takes the weight off their joints.

 Our water is heated to 30 degrees to allow for therapeutic swimming.

-Physiotherapy at The ARC is carried out by ACPAT physiotherapist Kat Clarke.
+Physiotherapy at The ARC is carried out by ACPAT physiotherapist Kat Clarke and her team.
 Kat uses a range of physiotherapy techniques to offer bespoke rehab plans catered to your pets requirements.

 Hands on techniques - massage / soft tissue release / joint mobilisations / sensory techniques

 Electrotherapy - pulsed electromagnetic energy / laser / light therapy / muscle stim or TENs

 Exercise programmes - range of movement / stretches / strength and proprioception